ucberkeley/savio-training-sl7-2017/install.md

 lib = Sys.getenv('R_LIBS_USER'))"
 ```

-You may sometimes need to use the `configure.args` or `configure.vars` argument to provide information on the location of `include` and `lib` directories of dependencies.
+You may sometimes need to use the `configure.args` or `configure.vars` arguments to `install.packages()` to provide information on the location of `include` and `lib` directories of dependencies.
 The Savio help email can provide support for complicated installations.

 # Installation for an entire group

-[check with Krishna - if a user puts materials in a group directory, is changing the group or changing the permissions needed?]

-If you change the UNIX permissions of the installed files to allow your group members access, then they should be able to use the software too.

-For example, you would need to do something like this:
+Optionally if you'd like your group members to have write access to the directories for the software you installed, you would do this:

 ```
 PKG=rgeos
 cd /global/home/groups/my_group/sl7
-chgrp -R my_group {sources,modfiles,modules,scripts}/${PKG}
 chmod -R g+rwX {sources,modfiles,modules,scripts}/${PKG}
 ```

-This will allow reading by group members for all files in the directory and execution for the group members on the executables in `bin` (as well as access through to the subdirectories using the +X at the higher-level directories).

 # Setting up a module for your software

-You may also want to set up your own module that allows you to easily set your environment so that the software is accessible for you (and possibly others in your group).
+You may also want to set up a module for the software you just installed.
+This allows you and your group members to easily set your environment so that the software is accessible for you.
 To do this you need to do the following.

 First we'll need a directory in which to store our module files:

 ```
 V=3.6.2
 MYMODULEPATH=/global/home/groups/my_group/sl7/modfiles
-mkdir -p ${MYMODULEPATH}/geos/${V}
+mkdir -p ${MYMODULEPATH}/geos
 export MODULEPATH=${MODULEPATH}:${MYMODULEPATH}  # good to put this in your .bashrc
 ```